A.J. Brown Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- Brown's 99 receiving yards per game in his five career matchups against the Texans are 20.5 more than his over/under for Sunday's game.
+- Brown has averaged 99 receiving yards per game over his five career matchups against the Texans, 21.5 more than his over/under in Sunday's game.

-- Brown, in five matchups, had a touchdown catch four times.
-And he had multiple TDs in one of those four games.

-- This week Brown will face the NFL's 20th-ranked pass defense (253.4 yards allowed per game).
+- With 23 passing TDs allowed this season, the Texans defense is ranked 10th in the NFL.

 Recent Performances

-- Against the Dolphins last week, Brown was targeted five times and totaled 41 yards on two receptions.
+- In last week's matchup with the Dolphins, Brown grabbed two passes for 41 yards (20.5 yards per catch) while being targeted five times.

-- Brown has 13 receptions (on 21 targets) for 186 yards and one touchdown in his last three games, averaging 62.0 yards per game.
+- Brown has 186 receiving yards on 13 catches (21 targets) with one touchdown during his last three games, averaging 62.0 yards per game.

 Brown's Tennessee Teammates